Influence of atomic modeling on electron capture and shaking processes: Results

-\textit{\rn{7}{Be}}.
-This decay has been measured a lot for decades.
-Its chemical form has been demonstrated to have a significant influence on the half-life, which seems reasonable with such a small number of atomic orbitals.
-The $P_L/P_K$ ratio is thus expected to be influenced by environmental effects.
-The experimental value is from a precise measurement in which \rn{7}{Be} was implanted in a thin Ta metallic film [\onlinecite{BeEST2020}].
-It is clear that none of the calculated values agrees and that the atomic modeling has a very strong impact on the $P_L/P_K$ ratio, with a factor of 2 to 3 between the predictions.
-It is noteworthy that such a difference appears only for this radionuclide.
-The difference with the experimental value could be due in part to the assumption of a decay in vacuum.
-In medium effects were estimated in [\onlinecite{TaMedium}] and, if this simple modeling is correct, a strong correction factor of 0.2986 is expected for metallic Ta.
-Applying this correction to our predictions does not help to agree with the experimental value.
+The experimental value of $P_L/P_K=0.070(7)$ is from a precise measurement in which \rn{7}{Be} was implanted in a thin Ta metallic film \cite{BeEST2020}.
+It is clear that none of the calculated values agrees and that the atomic modeling has a very strong influence on the $P_L/P_K$ ratio, with a factor of 1.5 to 2.4 between the predictions.
+The chemical form of \rn{7}{Be} was demonstrated to have a significant influence on its decay half-life, which seems reasonable with only two filled atomic orbitals.
+It is noteworthy that a first experiment made by Voytas \textit{et al.} \cite{PhysRevLett.88.012501} in a HgTe layer gave a significantly different ratio of $P_L/P_K=0.040(6)$.
+The $P_L/P_K$ ratio is thus expected to be influenced by environmental effects and the discrepancy with the theoretical predictions could be due the assumption of a decay in vacuum.
+In medium effects were estimated by Ray \textit{et al.} in Ref. \cite{TaMedium} with a simple model and a strong correction factor of 0.2986 was determined for metallic Ta, and of 0.577 for HgTe.
+Applying these corrections to our predictions reduces the disagreement but the former seems too high and the latter insufficient.